vvolkl/tkLayout/README.md

 4. Author of generated results

 # Geometry description
 In order to ease the start-up with the tkLayout-lite SW, several reference geometry descriptions have been included within the SW package.
-They can be found in tkLayout **geometries** directory, namely geometries/CMS (for CMS Ph2 studies) and geometries/FCC (for FCC-hh studies).
-Choose one of the geometries, e.g. FCChh_v3.03, copy its content to **run** directory and run tkLayout in this directory using as an input parameter the main geometry configuration file:
+They can be found in tkLayout **geometries** directory, namely `geometries/CMS` (for CMS Ph2 studies) and `geometries/FCC` (for FCC-hh studies).
+Choose one of the geometries, e.g. `FCChh_v3.03`, copy its content to **run** directory and run tkLayout in this directory (using the main geometry configuration file as an input parameter):

     cd tkLayout
     mkdir run